Diego-MX/RepData_PeerAssessment1/PA1_Monitoring.md

 <img src="PA1_Monitoring_files/figure-html/average-1.png" title="" alt="" style="display: block; margin: auto;" />

 Moreover, the interval where Mr. Anon took the most steps on average is `8:35`, which accounted to ` 206` of them.
+That whole period between, say `8:00` and `9:00` is one highly stepped hour of the days of Mr. Anon.

 A hypothesis for this time being the highest is that Mr. Anon exercises regularly at this time; and this is more viable than him walking to work because it is not compensated by a regular time to come back from work.